aoghina/aoghina.github.io/about.md

 * My name is Andrei Oghină
 * I'm from [Bucharest, Romania](https://www.facebook.com/BucurestiOptimist/) and live in [Amsterdam, The Netherlands](https://www.facebook.com/iamsterdam/)
 * In my first high-school year I implemented a [tank game](/public/static/tank-site/) in Turbo Pascal
-* I also tried the play the guitar in high-school and "composed" this [song](/public/static/psychedelic-solo.wav)
+* I also tried to play the guitar in high-school and "composed" this [song](/public/static/psychedelic-solo.wav)
 * I founded [TasteKid](http://www.tastekid.com) in 2008 and I'm running it in my free time
+* My master thesis was about [optimizing engagement in online news](/public/static/optimizing-engagement-in-online-news.pdf)
 * This [Dutch house market monitoring tool](http://propertrend.com) is one of my small side projects
 * You can find out more about me on [LinkedIn](https://nl.linkedin.com/in/andreioghina), [Facebook](https://www.facebook.com/andrei.oghina) and [TasteKid](https://www.tastekid.com/andrei)